sebcampos/HomeSecurityCamera/tensorflow_integration/README.md

 ```
 wget https://raw.githubusercontent.com/sebcampos/HomeSecurityCamera/master/tensorflow_integration/video_capture_test.py
 ```
+There should also be an output file where you ran the script called test.avi.
+This file is a video recording of what we just filmed to open this file simply call `open test.avi` to delete it call `rm test.avi`.

 Our test shows that it works, great, now lets download the tensorflow detection model from the [TensorFlow 2 Detection Model Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md) and use the great code provided by [EdjeElectronics](https://github.com/EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/) to start out own object detection project.